MyTooliT/Dashboard/C-RIO Dashboard en.md

 ### DIRECT OUTPUT

 This mode is primary used while installing the system.
 Beside the  “IFT value factor” and the “IFT value offset”, the “Feed override” and  “Spindle override” can be changed.
 The values given for the overrides  will be directly sent to the output, independent from the IFT-Value.
 Therefore, a specific spindle speed or feed rate can be applied without  any sensor-input or activation signal from the machine-control-system  (M-command).
 This mode should be used to check if the connection  between the SPU and the machine-control-system is working as designed.

+### STOP

+This mode works nearly identical to "stability 2 level" mode.
+The only difference is that the system doesn't use the lower threshold.
+If the system changed the overrides these overrides will stay active until ether the digital input of rule enable is reset to 0 or the "Reset Regler" button was pressed.

 ## Example use-case